huqis/huqis/manual/blocks/foreach.md

 The ```loop``` keyword defines a variable with more information about the current iteration.

 All these keywords are optional but at least one is required.
+The sequence of the keywords do not matter.

 The ```$loop``` variable is an array with the following keys:
 - ```index```: Index of the current iteration